 — Proverbs 14:4

-The ox ranks in the top ten of strongest animals in the world which is why they are used for plowing, pulling carts, and any type of large heavy load.
-They can pull loads up to, or surpassing, their own weight. which can range between 1500-3000 pounds.
+The ox ranks in the "top ten" of the strongest animals in the world.
+Their strength makes them a useful and practical option for plowing, pulling carts, and any type of large, heavy load.
+They can haul loads up to, or surpassing, their weight, which can range between 1500-3000 pounds.
 We can, therefore, conclude that "aleph" shows us that God is strong!

 In the beginning God (Elohim-אלהים) created the heavens and the earth.